Jacques Laramie Chapter

 Laramie is also the gateway to the Snowy Range Mountains to the West.
 In addition, with large areas of surrounding public land; tourism and outdoor sports are big draws to the city.

-The Daughters of the American Revolution are partners with Wreaths Across America.
+The National Society Daughters of the American Revolution is a partner with Wreaths Across America.

 REMEMBER, HONOR, TEACH